akashacms/epub-guide/documents/5-building-EPUB.html.md

 ---
-layout: page.html.ejs
+layout: chapter-index.html.ejs
 title: Building an EPUB with AkashaEPUB
+chapterNumber: 5
+sections:
+  - url: 5a-examining-grunt.html
+  - url: 5b-validation.html
 ---

-Now that we know how to [install AkashaEPUB](2-installation.html), [how to create content](3-creating-content.html), and [structure our book](4-configuration.html), it's almost time to use AkashaEPUB to build some books.
+Now that we know how to [install AkashaEPUB](2-installation.html), [how to create content](3-creating-content.html), and [structure our book](4-configuration.html), it's time to use AkashaEPUB to build some books.
 What's next is to go over the book building process.

 AkashaCMS was designed to build websites, and comes with the `akashacms` command-line tool.
 It has several functions related to building websites.
 It's functionality doesn't work well to build an EPUB because the process differs so much.
 Instead of reworking the `akashacms` tool to support the AkashaEPUB workflow, we use Grunt.
 Grunt lets one build any workflow you like, and it can even be used with AkashaCMS websites.